mdn/content/files/en-us/web/html/element/td/index.md

 This element includes the [global attributes](/en-US/docs/Web/HTML/Global_attributes).

 - `colspan`
-  - : This attribute contains a non-negative integer value that indicates for how many columns the data cell extends.
+  - : Contains a non-negative integer value that indicates for how many columns the data cell extends.
 Its default value is `1`.
-Values higher than 1000 will be considered as incorrect and will be set to the default value (1).
+Values higher than 1000 will be considered as incorrect and will be set to the default value (`1`).
 - `headers`
-  - : This attribute contains a list of space-separated strings, each corresponding to the **id** attribute of the {{HTMLElement("th")}} elements that apply to this element.
+  - : Contains a list of space-separated strings, each corresponding to the `id` attribute of the {{HTMLElement("th")}} elements that apply to this element.
 - `rowspan`
-  - : This attribute contains a non-negative integer value that indicates for how many rows the data cell extends.
+  - : Contains a non-negative integer value that indicates for how many rows the data cell extends.
 Its default value is `1`; if its value is set to `0`, it extends until the end of the table section ({{HTMLElement("thead")}}, {{HTMLElement("tbody")}}, {{HTMLElement("tfoot")}}, even if implicitly defined), that the cell belongs to.
 Values higher than 65534 are clipped down to 65534.

 ### Deprecated attributes